chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 .. warning::
-    Make sure to compile lethe in `Release` mode and run in parallel using mpirun.
+    Make sure to compile Lethe in `Release` mode and run in parallel using mpirun.
 This simulation takes :math:`\approx` 10 mins on 8 processes.